Nation Red

 Sound 8

-Nation Red is an arena-based shooter in the mold of Crimson Land where you have to shoot every zombie running in your direction while collecting better weapons and choosing the best perks to aid your survival.
-It’s not bad when played solo, but the real fun begins when you enlist the aid of some friends for either a local or online co-op game.
-It can become a little repetitive in the long run, but overall it’s a great game for fans of the genre.
+Nation Red is an arena-based shooter in the mold of Crimson Land, where you have to shoot every zombie running in your direction while collecting better weapons and choosing the best perks to aid your survival.
+It’s alright when played solo, but the real fun begins when you enlist the aid of some friends for either a local or online co-op game.
+It can become repetitive in the long run, but overall, it’s a great game for fans of the genre.

 Gameplay: The amount of guns and perks, not to mention the non-stop action, makes for an addictive experience.

-Graphics: A little bland, but still looks decent.
+Graphics: The visuals are a little bland but still look decent.

-Sound: The music and sound effects are a perfect match for the brutal action
+Sound: The music and sound effects perfectly match the brutal action

 Summary 8.0 Great